Health Physics Education & Outreach

 Onsite_DemonstrationOnsite High School Radiation Demonstration

 The UMass Lowell Radiological Sciences group (Faculty, Staff, or Students) can provide 1 hour onsite radiation demonstrations for interested High School Science in your classroom.
-This demonstration can be provided on your site, for students and teachers, can bolster a curriculum from Massachusetts Department of Elementary & Secondary Education (DESE) specifically around context of Fission, Fusion, Energy, Radiation types, shielding, atomic structure, and harnessing these powers for the betterment of society.
-Topics covered align with concepts found in DESE HS-PS1-8 and HS PS1.A
+This demonstration can be provided on your site, for students and teachers, can bolster a curriculum from Massachusetts Department of Elementary & Secondary Education (DESE) specifically around context of

-Please contact us for more information and arranging our visit.
 While not all requests can be fulfilled, we try to accommodate as many as possible.
 Please note, we give precedence to larger group sizes.
-Arranging a few classes to observe the demonstration may reach more students.
+Arranging a big class (auditorium) to observe the demonstration reaches more students.

-nuclear-merit-badgeNuclear Merit Badge
+nuclear-merit-badgeNuclear Merit Scouts Badge

 UMass Lowell (UML) Radiological Sciences is proud to offer the Boy Scouts of America an opportunity for their scouts to earn their Nuclear Science Merit Badge.
 This opportunity is offered a few times a year.